For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #5 Stay the Course

 There are many traits that will get you far in life, but nothing beats perseverance.
 It’s easy to dial down your dreams when you hit roadblocks and it seems there is no way they will come true.
 In fact, there’s always a handful of folks in the gallery who will tell you: “It’s okay it didn’t work out,” “It’s better this way,” “Everything happens for a reason,” “That was just not meant for you.”
-The minute you settle is the minute you start to slice away at the possibility of who you can and are meant to be.
+The minute you settle is the minute you start to chip away at the possibility of who you can and are meant to be.
 Don’t let the short-sightedness of others hijack your dreams.
 Stay the course.

 #6 Embrace the Nos, they Lead to Yes

 When I was trying to break into news I got rejected from every position I applied to for nearly a year.
 I was turned down for a news assistant position.
 The reason — overqualified (even though I’d never worked in news!??).
 Four months after that I had two really good rounds of interviews for a political producer position at the same station and was turned down for that as well.
 The reason – an internal hire took the spot.
 Finally, almost eleven months after my first interview, that same station called me and asked if I would like to come in to talk about an open reporter slot.
-After three interviews I was offered the job.
-A week before my third and final interview a friend of mine said to me, “No offense Jenn, but going from unemployed to being on TV in New York with no prior experience is kind of unheard of.
-I wouldn’t get your hopes up.”

 #7 Give your Dreams Room to Breathe